 As we say goodbye to September, I do welcome October with open arms!
 This is kind of of a fun weekend for me because today is one of my best friends birthday and tomorrow is my mother’s birthday!
 My friend Alison lives in Massachusetts, so I don’t see her very often.
-But I do recall a very memorable birthday of hers.
+But I do recall a very memorable birthday of hers, and it was long before these Oatmeal Cream Pie Cupcakes.

 Now I do love a healthy portion of frosting.
 So my frosting makes enough to generously frosting more than 24 cupcakes.
 You can see from my photos that I put a heaping scoop of frosting on each cupcake.
+I like to use a large cookie scoop since you can’t really pipe this.
 You could most definitely frosting an 8” or 9” cake as well.

 For the Cupcake: